 NOT ALLOWABLE, but remember that if you are entertaining clients you can claim the expense back but the company cannot claim the tax relief.
 This is a useful tax planning tool if you personally are a higher rate tax payer.
 There are limited exceptions for entertaining overseas clients.

 Don’t forget that the company is allowed to spend £150 per employee, per year, for a festive party.
 If the cost is more than £150 then the whole amount becomes disallowable.
 If the party is going to cost more than £150, it is recommended that the directors pay the difference personally so that the £150 is still available as an expense.

-The rule here is that you can claim for maintaining/enhancing your skills required in the business but not the acquisition of new skills.
-For example an IT contractor going on a computer course is allowable, but learning to become an aeroplane pilot would not be allowable.
+The rule here is that you can claim for maintaining/enhancing your skills required in the business, but not the acquisition of new skills.
+For example an IT contractor going on a computer course is allowable, but learning to become a pilot would not be allowable.